I am part of one of the smallest minorities in the world. I am one of only 1-2% of the population.

 Lastly, my Daughter is ginger.
-She is my mini-me and I am truly glad that I have passed my gingerness onto her – being ginger is special, something to be proud of.
+She is my mini-me, she was a gorgeous ginger baby and I am truly glad that I have passed my gingerness onto her – being ginger is special, something to be proud of.
 So many people spend their lives trying to be different, to dye their hair and make themselves stand out.
 My Daughter will never need to – She is different already.

 Unfortunately, in this life being different isn’t always celebrated and appreciated.
 I was bullied relentlessly as a teenager and it made my secondary school education a truly horrible experience.
 I did well academically.
 I left school with 9 A-C grade GCSEs but also with no confidence, no self esteem and a real hatred of my hair colour.
 I spent the next few years highighting it, going blonder and blonder to try and hide it and to be something different, something I never could be.

 I sincerely hope that my Daughter never experiences the bullying, victimisation and prejudice that I endured for the 5 years of secondary school.
 Unfortunately, I cannot guarantee that she will not face the same small mindedness and ridicule that I faced as a teen – mainly because society has instilled in people for generations the anti-ginger views, making us the brunt of jokes and something to be made fun of at every opportunity.